Volunteer @ Summer Camp 2023

 Volunteer Role Descriptions

-We serve youth who self-identify as girls, trans and/or gender non-binary and aim for our campers to see themselves reflected in their mentors at this program.
-Therefore,
+We serve girls and trans/gender expansive youth.
+We aim for our campers to see themselves reflected in their mentors at this program.

 --self-identified cis men and/or people ages 15-18 are invited to apply for roles behind the scenes.